tomasnorre/dk-tomasnorre-blog/source/_posts/typo3-crawler-with-typo3-13-lts-support.md

 * Support for PHP 8.4
 ```

-Both releases can be download from either [Packagist](https://packagist.org/packages/tomasnorre/crawler) or from [TYPO3 Extension Repository](https://extensions.typo3.org/extension/crawler)
+Both releases can be downloaded from either [Packagist](https://packagist.org/packages/tomasnorre/crawler) or from [TYPO3 Extension Repository](https://extensions.typo3.org/extension/crawler)

 I prefer installing it with [composer](https://getcomposer.org/):